lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

         title: ''
         subtitle: ''
         text: >+
-          Hike to panoramic vistas overlooking the iconic First Bend of the Yangtze River and
+          Embark on a rewarding short hike to panoramic viewpoints overlooking the legendary First

+          Bend of the Yangtze River and the picturesque Shigu town nestled below.
+Capture

-          charming Shigu town.
-Capture stunning photos and appreciate the dramatic beauty
+          iconic photographs and immerse yourself in the dramatic beauty of Yunnan's most

-          of Yunnan's iconic landscapes.
+          breathtaking and geographically significant landscapes.